MHC class II

-MHC Class II molecules are a class of major histocompatibility complex (MHC) molecules normally found only on professional antigen-presenting cells such as dendritic cells, mononuclear phagocytes, some endothelial cells, thymic epithelial cells, and B cells.
+MHC Class II molecules are a class of major histocompatibility complex (MHC) molecules normally found only on professional antigen-presenting cells such as dendritic cells, macrophages, some endothelial cells, thymic epithelial cells, and B cells.
 These cells are important in initiating immune responses.

-The antigens presented by class II peptides are derived from extracellular proteins (not cytosolic as in MHC class I).
+Antigens presented by MHC class II molecules are exogenous, originating from extracellular proteins rather than cytosolic and endogenous sources like those presented by MHC class I.

-Loading of a MHC class II molecule occurs by phagocytosis; extracellular proteins are endocytosed, digested in lysosomes, and the resulting epitopic peptide fragments are loaded onto MHC class II molecules prior to their migration to the cell surface.
+The loading of a MHC class II molecule occurs by phagocytosis.
+Extracellular proteins are endocytosed into a phagosome, which subsequently fuses with a lysosome to create a phagolysosome.
+Within the phagolysosome, lysosomal enzymes degrade the proteins into peptide fragments.
+These fragments are then loaded into the peptide-binding groove of the MHC class II molecule.
+Once loaded, the MHC class II-peptide complexes are transported to the plasma membrane via vesicular transport, where they present the antigens to the extracellular environment.

 In humans, the MHC class II protein complex is encoded by the human leukocyte antigen gene complex (HLA).
-HLAs corresponding to MHC class II are HLA-DP, HLA-DM, HLA-DOA, HLA-DOB, HLA-DQ, and HLA-DR.
+Class II HLAs are composed of the classical HLA-DP, HLA-DQ, and HLA-DR and non-classical HLA-DM and HLA-DO MHC molecules.

-Mutations in the HLA gene complex can lead to bare lymphocyte syndrome (BLS), which is a type of MHC class II deficiency.
+Mutations in the HLA gene complex can lead to immunodeficiency disorders such as bare lymphocyte syndrome (BLS), which is a type of MHC class II deficiency.